Adding On and Not Adding On

 In the summer of the 12th year at MAPLE, during an Awakening Period, the Head Teacher Soryu Forall was speaking to the group about sharing our realizations and insights with him in Dharma Discussions and with the group in the retreat culminating Expressions period.

-He spoke about a recent example where one student, the head monk, went on and on offering extraneous thoughts about their practice and insight, not being able to state a clear realization, just adding on and on.
-After a long while, the head monk said: “this functions without understanding”, which went beyond extraneous thinking, which clearly stated his realization.
+He spoke about a recent example where one student went on and on offering extraneous thoughts about their practice and insight, not being able to state a clear realization, just adding on and on.
+After a long while, the head monk finally cut through all this and said: “this functions without understanding”, which went beyond extraneous thinking, and clearly stated his realization.

-Later in the retreat, during the Expressions period, I, Virabhadra shared my practice with the group by exhaling audibly and slowly, stating my meditation goal/assignment of “no extraneous thinking”, and continuing to demonstrate the breath and finish the expression.
+Later in the retreat, during the Expressions period, I shared my practice with the group by exhaling audibly and slowly, stating my meditation goal/assignment of “no extraneous thinking”, and continuing to demonstrate the breath and finish the expression.